orangetalent/gitlab-ci-docker-runners/README.md

 # Dockerfiles

-This repository contains dockerfiles we use for our gitlab ci runners.
+This repository contains Dockerfiles OrangeTalent uses for the GitLab CI Runners.